AtharvaJadhav99/Wine_Quality_Classification/README.md

 #  Wine Quality Classification

 This project deals with predicting the quality of wine based on the inputs taken by the user.
-The model take the inputs and based on them classifies if the particular wine good or bad.
+The model take the inputs and based on them classifies if the particular wine is of good or bad quality.

 The dataset for this project has been taken from Kaggle.